Alliegaytor/water-resistance-potion/README.md

   - [ ] 1.12.2 (ambitious)
   - [ ] 1.7.10 (very ambitious)
 - [ ] Localisations
-- [ ] Add potion texture, as the texture looks bad in 1.20

 ## Thanks <3
 ### To these lovely contributors